-The draft EA was released to the public for review beginning 19 June 2020, which is the date the Notice of Availability (NOA) was published in the Dallas Morning News and Fort Worth Star Telegram.
-A copy of the EA and draft Finding of No Significant Impact (FONSI) were available on USACE, Fort Worth District's website at the following address: https://ecso.swf.usace.army.mil/pages/Publicreview.cfm.
-The public comment period was open for 14 calendar days starting on the date the NOA was published.
-One comment requesting minor changes was received and incorporated into the EA.
+The draft EA will be released to the public for review beginning 18 June 2020, which is the date the Notice of Availability (NOA) will be published in the Dallas Morning News and Fort Worth Star Telegram.
+A copy of the EA and draft Finding of No Significant Impact (FONSI) will be available on USACE, Fort Worth District's website at the following address: https://ecso.swf.usace.army.mil/pages/Publicreview.cfm.
+The public comment period will be open for 14 calendar days starting on the date the NOA is published.

-See Appendix A for a coordination distribution list, copies of coordination letters, agency correspondence, a list of agencies and groups from which comments were received, and copies of the correspondence received during the public review period.
+See Appendix A for a distribution list, copies of coordination letters, agency correspondence, a list of agencies and groups from which comments were received, proof of publication for the NOA, and copies of the correspondence received during the public review period.